California Unemployment Rate Remains High Amid Reopening

 Nevada, Hawaii and Michigan registered rates above 20% while Florida (14.5%) and Massachusetts (16.3%) set new record highs since the feds’ state unemployment data series began in 1976.
 Two dozen states had unemployment figures below the nationwide rate and 12 had higher rates; 14 registered rates close to the nationwide 13.3% total.

-Meanwhile, California saw the largest May decline in jobs with 2.2 million, followed by New York with 1.7 million and Texas 900,000.
+Meanwhile, California saw the largest year-over-year May decline in jobs with 2.2 million, followed by New York with 1.7 million and Texas 900,000.
 Nonfarm employment increased in 46 states but remains down in all 50 states compared to May 2019.

 Though California counties have begun reopening in various forms, Clemens says rampant uncertainty for both workers and employers will likely prevent a quick economic turnaround.